j5ik2o/java-ddd-example/README.md

 ## An example of transfer between Bank Accounts in Anemic objects.

-This example is overwhelmingly detailed, there is no mental model.
+This example is overwhelmingly detailed.
+Because there is no mental model, this codes is difficult to understand.
+Changing the code is also difficult if the domain models is changed.

 ```java
 public static Money getBalance(BankAccount bankAccount){